prp-e/jails/README.md

 - [x] Add a base HTML for templates/views
 - [ ] Command line tool to generate models and migrations
+    - [ ] A command to create models and respective migrations
+    - [ ] A command to make controllers based on a certain template
+    - [ ] Scaffolding option (create model, migration, CRUD controllers and views)
+- [ ]

 ## Documentations